kimtore/pms/doc/manpage.md

 :   The port that the MPD server listens on.
 Default: *6600*

 reconnectdelay=*integer*
-:   *FIXME:BROKEN* If the connection to the MPD server is lost, this option specifies how many seconds that should elapse between each connection retry.
-Default: *30*
+:   If the connection to the MPD server is lost, this option specifies how many seconds that should elapse between each connection retry.
+Note that the first connection retry will happen immediately after an error occured; this option only affects subsequent retries.
+Default: *10*

 regexsearch (*boolean*)
 :   Use regular expressions for search terms.
 Default: *unset*